AIDC-AI/Marco-o1/README.md

   <p><strong>Figure 1: </strong> A classic 'strawberry' question reasoned by our Marco-o1 model: "How many 'r' are in strawberry".
 Although the answer is correct, the final letter 'y' is overlooked during CoT.
 This is an interesting finding, which is discussed in issue https://github.com/AIDC-AI/Marco-o1/issues/3.</p>
 </div>

-## 🚀 Highlights

-Currently, our work is distinguished by the following highlights:
-- 🍀 **Fine-Tuning with CoT Data:** We develop <ins>Marco-o1-CoT</ins> by performing full-parameter fine-tuning on the base model using open-source CoT dataset combined with our self-developed synthetic data.
-- 🍀 **Solution Space Expansion via MCTS:** We integrate LLMs with MCTS (<ins>Marco-o1-MCTS</ins>), using the model's output confidence to guide the search and expand the solution space.
-- 🍀 **Reasoning Action Strategy:** We implement novel reasoning action strategies and a reflection mechanism (<ins>Marco-o1-MCTS mini-step</ins>), including exploring different action granularities within the MCTS framework and prompting the model to self-reflect, thereby significantly enhancing the model's ability to solve complex problems.
-- 🍀 **Application in Translation Tasks:** We are the first to apply Large Reasoning Models (LRM) to <ins>Machine Translation task</ins>, exploring inference time scaling laws in the multilingual and translation domain.

 ## 🔥 News